Byron Katie, and a prayer for my friend J.

 3. How do you react when you believe that thought?

-It’s been a while since that exchange, in which time J. has been through a lot.
-And the chemotherapy hasn’t been successful.
+It’s been a while since that exchange, and J. has been through a lot.
+The chemotherapy hasn’t been successful.

 I wish J. wasn’t unwell.
 I hope she’s still able to see possibility in changes to the way we see the world.